Vitamina D3

 See pricesHome Symptoms Vitamin deficiency

-Vitamin deficiencies are common in Romania — vitamin D (70%+ of adults), B12 (in elderly and vegans), iron (women of childbearing age), folate, vitamin C in smokers.
+Vitamin deficiencies are common in Romania — vitamin D (70%+ of adults), B12 (in the elderly and vegans), iron (women of childbearing age), folate, vitamin C in smokers.

 OTC — no prescription